I'm here for me

 If you are questioning your gender identity, or are thinking about transitioning into a new gender role, you may need to speak to different professionals along the way to help you on this journey.
 You may want to talk to your GP about the medical side of your care.
 They are usually the first point of call if you are thinking about having any treatments such as hormone therapy or surgery.
 To treat you safely and well it's important that health-care professionals can see your health records Click here to find out more and how to 'share' (return the completed form to your GP).

 Although awareness of trans and non-binary health issues has increased, some GPs may not have much experience.
 NHS Choices has useful links and resources to help you have this conversation.
-The Royal Society of General Practitioners (RSGP) and GIRES have produced an e-learning guide on gender variance which your GP may find useful.
+The NHS have produced a Guidance for GPs, other clinicians and health professionals on the care of gender variant people your GP may find useful.

 You may also have other questions which relate to your work, marriage, your legal rights, and how to be recognised formally as a gender which is different to the one you were given at birth.
 The press for change website is a good place to start, as it has information about the laws which protect you, and the steps you would need to take to gain a gender recognition certificate.
 We would also encourage you to look at the 'for professionals and managers' page to understand what professionals should be doing to support you.